grodansparadis/vscp-doc-spec/class2.level1.protocol.md

  | 5 | GUID byte 7 (MSB + 7) |
  | 6 | Content of register 0x92, Page select MSB. |
  | 7 | Content of register 0x93, Page select LSB. |

+ For nodes with 16-bit id the same format is used as above.
+Byte 0, the nickname, is the LSB of the 16-bit nickname in this case.
+The content of the page select registers and the GUID bytes should be enough to make identify the device safely.
+But obiously it is very important to set unique values in the page select registers before sending this event.

 The following format can be used for nodes on a Level II segment as a midway between a full Level II handling as specified in Class=1024 and Level I.